nuprl/cs2500-server/README.md

 1. Run the bin/make-assignment script with appropriate arguments (see the top of that script for usage details).
 This creates a new directory under student-server for each part of the assignment.
-2. Copy a pair-assignment file (pairs.rktd) into the new directory.
+2. Make sure that the pairs.rktd file in student-server is up-to-date for the current assignment.

 The above steps do not "activate" the assignment; that is, they do not make it available for students to submit to.
 To activate an assignment's